All the Team at the Kings Arms wish you all the best this Christmas

 KINGS ARMS HORSHAM

 Here at The Kings Arms we have a comprehensive Risk Assessment in place to keep you as safe as possible whilst visiting.
-This obviously includes extensive cleaning and sanitising and here's how you can help too, let's Enjoy the Pub again and help to keep each other safe and well!
+Please check our Covid Safety Notices on Entry and abide by the new measures.
+And please keep supporting pubs.
+Thank you

 Your Landlord is Ashley Hanley, a barman at the Kings in Summer 2018, Ash is the son of former landlady Siobhan Hanley who now runs the Kings Arms sister site King William IV, Pembury.
 Ash popped up to York to run pubs for a while before being lured by the opportunity to run the Kings Arms himself.
 A young man with a beard larger than our snug, he has a passion for Craft and Cask Ales and Ciders.
 Gin.
 Rum, Whisky and Wine feature as ever.
 Ash will oversee the Team and provide the Welcome everyone who walks over our threshold deserves.
 Come and say Hello.